Holland Road railway station

 Holland Road railway station was a railway station on the Singapore–Kranji Railway from 1903 to 1930.

 History

-Holland Road railway station was opened to the public on 16 July 1903, along Holland Road, as an infill station on the Singapore Railway between Cluny Road railway station and Bukit Timah railway station.
+Holland Road railway station was opened to the public on 16 July 1903, along Holland Road, as an infill station on the Singapore Railway between and station.
 Cluny Road station, Holland Road station and Bukit Timah station helped attract residents to the area surrounding the stations, developing the surrounding neighbourhoods.
 The station was also convenient to members of the Swiss Rifle Club, as the rifle club's range was relatively near the station, as well as the St. Valentine Bath Hotel, which was also near the station.